 When you feel you might have a sleep disorder, immediately seek a diagnosis and treatment.
 Those who don’t have proper sleep experience significant difficulty in their daily activities like impaired decisionmaking, irritability, slower action times, and accidents during work.
 Sleep deprivation may also lead to the development of diabetes, heart disease, and obesity.

 Failing to get the proper amount of sleep results in tiredness during the day.
-Sleep disorders affect cognitive function, which may cause learning hardships for students, memory loss in people of all ages, depression, and personality changes.
+Sleep disorders affect cognitive function which may cause learning hardships for students, memory loss in people of all ages, depression, and personality changes.
+Sleep deprivation may also lead to the development of diabetes, heart disease, mental disorders, and obesity.
+Sleep disorders affect cognitive function, which may cause learning hardships for students, memory loss in people of all ages, dementia, depression, and personality changes.

-To deal with sleep disorders and get healthy sleep, visit Sleep On It.
+To deal with sleep disorders and in order to get healthy sleep, visit Sleep On It.